Is-Mirror-or-Camera-More-Accurate-Sumit-See

 Context and Timing

 Photos freeze a moment in time, capturing us in specific situations, lighting conditions, and environments.
+Even if looking into a mirror also reflects the environment, we can’t isolate that image as our brains capture our movements.

 These factors can significantly impact our appearance and may contribute to the surprise factor when seeing a photo.